Olympus E-420 vs E-500

-The Olympus E-420 and the Olympus Evolt E-500 are two digital cameras that were announced, respectively, in March 2008 and September 2005.
+The Olympus E-420 and the Olympus Evolt E-500 are two digital cameras that were officially introduced, respectively, in March 2008 and September 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-420 has a resolution of 10 megapixel, whereas the E-500 provides 8 MP.
+The E-420 has a resolution of 10 megapixels, whereas the E-500 provides 8 MP.

-An illustration of the physical size and weight of the Olympus E-420 and the Olympus E-500 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-420 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Olympus E-420 and the Olympus E-500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-500 is somewhat larger (4 percent) than the Olympus E-420.
 Moreover, the E-500 is markedly heavier (9 percent) than the E-420.
 In this context, it is worth noting that neither the E-420 nor the E-500 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Four Thirds Lens Catalog.
+You can compare the optics available in the Four Thirds Lens Catalog.